skillrepos/codeium-basics/labs.md

 **Purpose: In this lab, we'll see some examples of having Codeium automatically generate testscases for our code**

 1. Start out in the *prime.py* file we've been using.
+Position the cursor on a blank line below the existing code.
 Bring up the inline chat interface with *CMD+I* and enter the following directive.
 Then click on the *Codeium: Submit* button.

 ```
-# create a function to do 5 unit tests of the code
+create a function to do 5 unit tests of the code
 ```
 ![generating tests via comment](./images/codeium-47.png?raw=true "generating tests via comment")